TaskerJ72129/TaskerJ72129/README.md

 ## Hi there 👋

-- 🔭 I’m currently looking for a junior dev job or similar
+- 🔭 I’m currently looking for a junior developer job or similar
 - 🌱 I’m currently learning web development using Next.js and Tailwind CSS

 <!--